Common English Writing Errors Made by Chinese Academic Writers

 "Participants were recruited from three universities.
 They completed an online survey measuring social media use, self-regulation, and academic performance.
 Participants who did not complete all survey items were excluded from the analysis."

 When reviewing your methods section, check that every sentence has an explicit grammatical subject.
-If you find a sentence that begins with a verb, it is missing its subject.
+If you find a sentence that begins with a verb, it's missing its subject.

 Passive Voice Patterns